grabnerandi/pac-sliprovider/README.md

 pac-sliprovider-7656d4647b-gg76t         2/2     Running   0          13s
 ```

+## Step 3 until 7

+If you dont want to run the following steps manually you can also execute the script demosetup.sh which you find in this repo.

 ## Step 3 - Create a Keptn Project for PAC

 Keptn is organized in projects where a project has one or many stages.
 To create a new project we need a so called *shipyard.yaml* that describes the stages and what should happen in these stages.
 In our case we use Keptn only for Quality Gates and we only want to do this for a single stage.
 So - our *shipyard.yaml* is very simple: